microsoft/mggraph-intune-samples/README.md

 ## Questions and comments

-We'd love to get your feedback about the Intune PowerShell sample.
+We'd love to get your feedback about these Intune PowerShell samples.
 You can send your questions and suggestions to us in the Issues section of this repository.

 Your feedback is important to us.
 Connect with us on Stack Overflow.
 Tag your questions with [MicrosoftGraph] and [Intune].